Yulianna Avdeeva

-Yulianna Andreevna Avdeeva (Юлиа́нна Андре́евна Авде́ева; born 3 July 1985) is a Russian concert classical pianist who has performed and recorded internationally.
+Yulianna Andreevna Avdeeva (Юлиа́нна Андре́евна Авде́ева; born 3 July 1985) is a Russian classical pianist.

 Life and career

 Avdeeva was born in Moscow.
 She started piano lessons at the age of five, studied at the Gnessin Special School of Music in Moscow, and graduated from the Zurich University of the Arts.
 After her graduation, she became assistant to her teacher, Konstantin Scherbakov.
 From 2008, Avdeeva studied at the International Piano Academy Lake Como with Dmitri Bashkirov.
 In 2010, Avdeeva won First Prize in the XVI International Chopin Piano Competition.
 She is the fourth woman to have won this title, after Halina Czerny-Stefańska, Bella Davidovich (ex aequo in 1949) and Martha Argerich (1965).

 During the COVID-19 pandemic, Avdeeva streamed weekly Bach podcasts to stay in touch with her audience.

 On 5 July 2020, Avdeeva—together with Dmitry Masleev and Daniil Trifonov—livestreamed the premieres of several juvenilia and other unpublished piano works by Dmitri Shostakovich.

 In the summer of 2021, she played several European festivals, following which she undertook a concert tour of Germany and Austria.

 She has performed and toured with a wide variety of orchestras and toured with Julia Fischer and Gidon Kremer.
 She has also collaborated with cellist Sol Gabetta.